Planning In Natural Language Improves LLM Search For Code Generation: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Jason Wei, Miles Turpin, Sail Wang, Horace He, Kenneth Li, Celia Chen, Rahul Chalamala, Alan Wu, and Kevin Chang for their helpful comments, suggestions and discussion over the course of this project.
+We would like to thank Jason Wei, Charlie Snell, Miles Turpin, Sail Wang, Horace He, Kenneth Li, Celia Chen, Rahul Chalamala, Alan Wu, Kevin Chang, and Jerry Wei for their helpful comments, suggestions and discussion over the course of this project.